 Buy the Book

-A hardcover edition of Passionate Commitments can be ordered from any bookstore, such as Powell's, Amazon, Barnes and Noble, and your local independent bookstore.
+Passionate Commitments can be ordered from any bookstore, such as Powell's, Amazon, Barnes and Noble, and your local independent bookstore.

 It also may be purchased directly from State University of New York Press.

 The book is ready on Amazon for download to Kindles and other devices running the Kindle app.